 Yet there are still many obstacles to food donation, the most critical of which concerns the legality and liability connected with food donation.
 Hopefully, AB 1219 will help neutralize these concerns.
 Other obstacles to food donation include lack of awareness on the scope of the problem, inconsistent guidance to both individual and commercial units attempting food donation, and inadequate infrastructure.

-Many companies and NGOs are trying to overcome these obstacles.
-Copia is a San Francisco company that attempts to address the issues of food waste and hunger in the city, which are believed to be inextricably linked.
+Many companies and Non-Govvernmental Organizations (NGOs) are trying to overcome these obstacles.
+Copia is a San Francisco-based company that attempts to address the issues of food waste and hunger in the city, which are believed to be inextricably linked.
 Businesses that use Copia can schedule pickups of their surplus food at a time that is convenient to them, while Copia provides them with the tools needed to efficiently prepare and package the meals.
 The food is then delivered to a local non-profit recipient in need.
 Copia also provides companies with help in tracking their surplus trends and making better decisions to reduce their waste.
 Most importantly for many businesses, using Copia provides them with access to tax reductions.
 Copia is used not only by food companies like Foxtail Catering and the Lifeworks Restaurant Groups but also by a number of companies (Lyft, Cisco, Pinterest, etc.) that provide food for their employees on a daily basis.

 The Problem with Sorting